-The European EN 60079-7 Standard - VDE 0170-6 Classification, the GB/T 3836.3 in China or the EN IEC 60079-7 Standard in the UK contain special requirements for the design and testing of electrical equipment with "e" (increased safety) protection type for hazardous areas.
+The European EN 60079-7 Standard - VDE 0170-6 Classification - contains special requirements for the design and testing of electrical equipment with "eb" (increased safety) protection type for use in hazardous areas.

 This standard is a supplement to EN 60079-0 and applies to equipment or parts thereof that neither generate sparks or arcing under normal operating conditions, nor exhibit hazardous temperatures.